-(C) Particular care must be taken to document determinations involving "modifications of a type customarily available in the marketplace," and items only "offered for sale, lease, or license to the general public," but not yet actually sold, leased, or licensed.
-In these situations, the documentation must clearly detail the particulars of the modifications and sales offers.
-When such items lack sufficient market pricing histories, additional diligence must be given to determinations that prices are fair and reasonable as required by FAR Subpart 15.4.
+(2) Particular care must be taken when documenting determinations involving items that are of a type customarily used by the general public or by nongovernmental entities, "modifications of a type customarily available in the marketplace," and items only "offered for sale, lease, or license to the general public" but not yet actually sold, leased, or licensed.
+In these situations, the documentation must clearly detail the particulars of the items and modifications of a type and sales offers.
+When such items lack sufficient market pricing information, additional diligence must be given to determinations that prices are fair and reasonable as required by FAR subpart 15.4.